higor21/ReactAndRedux-Course/README.md

 # React And Redux Course - React.js App Starter

 Here are my projects developed in the course.
-Among them, there're TodoList aplication,
+Among them, there are TodoList, calculator and cycle payment applications

 ## 1. Steps to start